Lactation Accommodation Policy

 - Be safe, clean, and free of toxic or hazardous materials

 - Contain a place to sit, a surface to place a breast pump, and personal items

 - Have access to a sink with running water and a refrigerator in close proximity to the employee’s work area

 - Potentially be a multi-purpose room if they satisfy the requirements for space; however, use of the room for lactation takes priority over other uses

 Breastfeeding employees who wish to express milk during working hours must submit a completed and signed Lactation Accommodation Request Form to the Human Resources Leave Manager at email@example.com at least five (5) business days in advance before the start of the request.
 The form must include signatures of both the employee making the request and the employee’s supervisor.
 Any additional breaks needed to express milk beyond the employee’s regular breaks/lunch breaks must be indicated on the form.

 The University will maintain a record of the written requests for lactation accommodations that include the name of the employee, the date of the request, and a description of how the University resolved the request.
 If an employer denies a request for Lactation Accommodation, it must save the written denial.
 All of these records must be maintained for three years from the date of the request.

-San Francisco Lactation in the Workplace Ordinance expressly prohibits retaliation against lactating employees for exercising their rights granted by the ordinance.
+San Francisco Lactation in the Workplace Ordinance and CA law expressly prohibits retaliation against lactating employees for exercising their rights.
 This includes those who request time to express breast milk at work and/or who lodge a complaint related to the right to lactation accommodations.
-To file a discrimination complaint, email email@example.com or submit an anonymous complaint via the Whistleblower Hotline.
+To file a discrimination complaint, email firstname.lastname@example.org or submit an anonymous complaint via the Whistleblower Hotline.

 |Type||Name and Location|